LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 ```\u####```
    Matches a single Unicode character.
 The number signs should be replaced with
-   the 4-digit hex value for the Unicode character.
+   the 4-digit hex value (code point) for the Unicode character.

 ```\p{ }```
    Matches a single Unicode character with the stated property.
 The available